tenstorrent/aplic/README.md

 dedicated per-CSR read and write methods of the `Domain` class and via the `read` and `write` methods of the `Aplic` class.

 Which interface is used will depend on context.
-Typically, when transforming load and store operations into reads and writes to the APLIC, the `Aplic` interface will be used; and when needing to perform an access to a specific CSR, the `Domain` interface will be used.
+If the only thing you know is that a load or store is being made to some address within an APLIC domain, you will use the `Aplic`'s read/write interface.
+But if, for some reason, you want to access a particular CSR in some domain, it's most convenient to use the interface provided by the `Domain` class.

 ### Domain Class CSR Interface